400k+

 developers

 TypeScript developers write type-safe JavaScript that catches bugs at compile time instead of in production.
 Companies hire them to build frontend and backend systems that are easier to maintain, refactor, and scale.
-Here's what they can help you with when you hire through Revelo:

-React & Next.js Frontend Development
+React and Next.js Frontend Development

 Build production frontends with React and Next.js using TypeScript's full type system.
 Our developers write components with typed props, hooks, and API responses that make refactoring safe and onboarding new developers faster.